amstringer0303/ice_detection/README.md

    GeoJSON file with labeled polygon geometries and an `id` field for class.

 3. **Coastline Shapefile**
-   Vector line shapefile representing the coastal boundary for generating the land mask and distance-to-coast features.
+   Vector line shapefile representing the coastal boundary.
+Used for land masking and generating distance-to-coast features.

+4. **Transect Shapefile (Manual Input)**
+   Manually created line features spaced every 250 meters.
+These should intersect the ice edge and originate from the coastline.
+Required for extracting the landfast ice edge.

 ---